SanieRojas/sslite/Readme.md

 Key considerations to implement this connection:

-- The credentials json file must be located in the `/dags` folder.
+- The credentials json file must be located in the `/credentials` folder.
-- The `.gitignore` file must be updated to adjust for the name of your key file.
 - The `docker-compose.yml` should be adjusted as well on parameter # GOOGLE_APPLICATION_CREDENTIALS